eclipse/mosaic.website/content/community/page_header.md

 weight = 10  # Order that this section will appear.

-title = "Eclipse MOSAIC Community" subtitle = "become a part of the Eclipse MOSAIC world, benefit from and contribute to our project."
+title = "Eclipse MOSAIC Community" subtitle = "Become a part of the Eclipse MOSAIC world, benefit from and contribute to our project."

 feature_col_width = 5